depeche-protocol/depeche-protocol.github.io/index.md

 ## Current state

-The current state of the protocol is that the basic functionality has been specified and that this is covered by a reference implementation (included in this repository) has been coded in Python.
+The current state of the protocol is that the basic functionality has been specified and that this is covered by a reference implementation, [DeDe](https://github.com/depeche-protocol/dede) has been coded in Python.
 The current operations are:

-* Rendezvous on an ethernet network
+* Rendezvous on a local TCP network, such as WiFi or ethernet
 * Message exchange among nodes on a local network
 * Forwarding of node addresses (own or foreign) via messages

 ## Areas of improvement

+The protocol is still very much a work in progress and there are many ways in which it might be improved and extended.
+This is just a taste of what remains:

 * Message priority schemes (mitigates flooding DOS attacks)
 * Message signing (might be good or bad, depending on circumstances)
-* Internet support (when the Internet is available, make use of it)
+* Internet support (when the Internet is available, make use of common carrier protocols such as HTTP)
+* Signing of messages and letters of recommendation (increasing trust in the senders)